Shay-M/AsynchronousServerSideDevelopment/Study/README.md

 When having data coming as a stream, instead of storing that data in separated small documents we better pack these small documents into bigger ones.

+### The Computed Pattern

+When having the need in a repeatedly calculation of data in our application, and when most of the interaction with the database is for reading data (not writing) then we might improve the performance by writing the result of the repeated calculation to our database, and retrieve it when needed.

+### The Document Versioning

+When each and every document doesn't have too many revisions, there aren't too many documents to version, and most of the queries require the most current version of the document, it would be best having one collection for storing the most up-to-date version of the document, and a separated collection for storing the document revisions.